 Basic Chiweenie Hygiene

-Bathing a Chiweenie once a month is all you’ll need, unless they are obviously covered in mud or something.
-Since Chiweenies don’t carry much odor, you won’t need to worry about them leaving behind any smells after cuddle sessions.
+Bathing a Chiweenie once a month is all you’ll need, unless they are obviously covered in mud or some other debris.
+Since Chiweenies don’t usually carry much odor, you won’t need to worry about your dog leaving behind any smells after cuddle sessions.

 Health and Potential Medical Issues